 What would an ancient city be without a castle?
-Prague’s castle is actually a walled complex of churches, palaces and other buildings, one of the largest in the world.
+Prague’s castle is actually a walled complex including a church, palace and other noteworthy buildings, and is one of the largest in the world.
 Its dominant feature is the impressive Gothic St Vitus Cathedral, nearly 600 years in the making.

 The natural centre of the old town, tiny twisty streets open up onto a huge square here, lined with some of Prague’s most impressive sites, including the majestic Týn Cathedral and St Nicholas Church.
 The square’s centrepiece however is the Old Town Hall, adorned with Prague’s Astronomical Clock.
 This fascinating piece of medieval machinery keeps time in a wide array of measurements and every hour presents a much-watched show of small moving statues.
 This square is also the city of many seasonal markets, concerts and other events.

 Prague’s “other” castle is Vyšehrad, allegedly the place the mythical figure Libuše chose for the founding of Prague.
-Located on a rock overlooking the Vltava river, it holds a number of historical buildings and a large cemetery with some important Czech historical figures.
+Located on a rock overlooking the Vltava river, it holds a number of historical buildings and a large cemetery where some important Czech historical figures have been buried.

 In many ways the commercial centre of the city, this long square is more of a very wide boulevard, lined with bright lights and shops.
 It was one of the main sites of demonstrations during the Velvet Revolution.
 At the top of the square is the imposing National Museum and a statue of the Czech patron saint, Wenceslas.
 At the bottom is a pedestrian area that is frequently the site of various events and seasonal markets.